Why is this medication prescribed?

 - hallucinations (seeing things or hearing voices that do not exist), aggressive behavior, agitation, feeling like people are against you, or disorganized thoughts

-- fever, stiff muscles, changes in breathing or heartbeat, or confusion
+- high fever, stiff muscles, changes in breathing or heartbeat, or confusion

-- shortness of breath, fast heartbeat, chest pain, or dizziness
+- shortness of breath, fast heartbeat, chest pain, or fainting

 - painful erection that does not go away